10-Minute Blackberry Galette

 Then it’s time to eat.

-Can I make a blackberry galette with frozen berries?
+Can I make it with frozen berries?

 You can definitely swap in frozen berries for the fresh berries in this recipe.
 There’s no need to thaw the blackberries and no need to add any extra baking time.